-Finally, article 42, section II paragraph (e) of the LMV, requires the Audit Committee to issue an opinion on the financial statements of La Comer as of December 31, 2020; thus: In the opinion of the members of this Committee, the information presented by the Chief Executive Officer fairly reflects the consolidated financial position of La Comer, S.A.B. de C.V. as of December 31, 2020 and the consolidated results of its operations for the year then ended.
+Finally, article 42, section II subsection (e) of the LMV, requires that the audit committee prepare an opinion on the financial statements of the broadcaster as of December 31, 2022, so:

+In the opinion of the members that forms the Audit Committee the information presented by the Director General, reasonably reflects, the consolidated financial situation of the Eating, S.A.B. of C.V. and its subsidiaries as of December 31, 2022 and the consolidated results of its operations for the end of that date.

-The above mentioned opinion is based on the following elements:
+The previous opinion is based on the following elements: